ansilh/Talks/devops-malayalam-08jun2023/README.md

 # Container Networking Fundamentals

-This repository contains the resources used in the DevOps Malayalam talk titled "Container Networking Fundamentals - Zero to Hero" Part I, on 25th May 2023.
+This repository contains the resources used in the DevOps Malayalam talk titled "Container Networking Fundamentals - Zero to Hero" Part II, on 08th Jun 2023.

 [Presentation](./CNF_Part_2.pdf)